niklas-heer/pocketcasts-stats/README.md

 # PocketCasts statistics

-A repo to fetch the poketcasts statistics
+A tool to fetch your poketcasts statistics an put them into Airtable

 ## Configuration